-Pedestrian accidents can cause significant injuries and result in astronomical bills and expenses.
-Death, paralysis, broken bones, and brain injury are just some of the potentially grievous results of pedestrian accidents.
+Pedestrian accidents are personal injuries that can cause significant injuries and lead to astronomical expenses.
+Death, paralysis, broken bones, and brain injuries are some potentially grievous results of pedestrian accidents.

-If you or your loved one was recently involved in a pedestrian accident involving a motor vehicle.
-In that case, you can discuss your legal options with a pedestrian accident lawyer in Fort Lauderdale.
+Suppose you or your loved one was recently injured in a pedestrian accident involving a motor vehicle.
+In that case, you can discuss your legal options with a Fort Lauderdale pedestrian accident lawyer from our firm.
 We can review your case, explain how to proceed with your claim or lawsuit, and pursue compensation for you.
 The Law Offices of Anidjar & Levine is ready to hear from you now.

-Your personal injury protection (PIP) coverage will cover 80 percent of your medical bills and 60 percent of your lost wages, up to the policy limits, which might be as low as $10,000.
-For a fuller recovery and to collect damages for pain and suffering, you would have to step outside of the no-fault system and file an action against the at-fault driver.
+Your personal injury protection (PIP) coverage will likely cover 80 percent of your medical bills and 60 percent of your lost wages up to the policy’s limit (which might be as low as $10,000).
+However, to recover other losses, such as pain and suffering, you would have to pursue those losses through a third-party claim or lawsuit.

 Recoverable Economic and Non-Economic Damages

-Economic damages are monetary expenses from your accident.
+Economic damages are monetary expenses due to your accident.
 These can be proven with documentation.
 They include:

 - Medical expenses